-This essential service supports all the clinical areas by providing images of internal structures such as muscles, tendons, bones, nerves and internal organs.
+Run by Pete Mantis, this essential service supports all the clinical areas by providing images of internal structures such as muscles, tendons, bones, nerves and internal organs.
 These images are used to diagnose and facilitate treatment in our patients, greatly contributing to the success of the outcome.

 We are also able to perform minimally invasive procedures under imaging guidance, such as fine needle aspirations or biopsies of diseased organs and removal of foreign material under ultrasound guidance.
 This means that diagnoses can be reached and treatment facilitated without subjecting the animals to more invasive surgery.

 Digital radiography is a form of imaging in which sensors are used instead of traditional photographic film.
 The x-ray images are available instantly, without waiting for processing, and they can immediately be shared with colleagues at their desk, consulting room or operating theatre throughout the clinic.